vs Cin7Vendor comparison

 LineNow vs Cin7 (Core / Omni): Buyer-Side Closed-Loop vs Seller-Side Multi-Channel

-Cin7 (with two products: Cin7 Core for SMBs and Cin7 Omni for mid-market) is an inventory management platform with multi-channel sync, B2B portals, EDI, and integrations to most major e-commerce and accounting systems.
-LineNow is a closed-loop procurement platform — every step of the buying workflow handles itself, including the supplier-reply step that closes the loop after a PO is sent.
+Cin7 (with Core and Omni product lines) is an inventory management platform with multi-channel sync, B2B portals, EDI, and integrations to major e-commerce and accounting systems.
+LineNow is a closed-loop procurement platform built around a living purchase order — each buying step stays connected in one operating record, including the supplier-reply step that closes the loop after a PO is sent.

 Both touch inventory and procurement.
 Cin7 is broader on inventory features (lot tracking, multi-warehouse, B2B storefront) and built for product-based brands selling through wholesale and retail.
-LineNow is deeper on the procurement loop itself — supplier-reply parsing, native multi-channel comms, statistical replenishment with demand-pattern classification — at a fraction of the price.
+LineNow is deeper on the buying loop itself — supplier-reply parsing, supported supplier-channel workflows, statistical replenishment with demand-pattern classification, receiving variance, and accounting handoff tied to the living PO.

 TL;DR